algoaccess/edison_mod_kernel_image_gen/README.md

 ##Splice modded Yocto kernel into Ubilinux

 This shell script is dependent on the files generated earlier so remember to generate the Yocto image first!
 This has to be run as root as we have to mount the Ubi disk image to replace certain files.
+If you specify a new rootfs size in the earlier step, it does not carry over to Ubilinux for some reason.

 ```bash
 sudo ./splice-ubi.sh